cloudfoundry-incubator/kubo-deployment/docs/guides/customized-installation.md

 ## Dependencies
 - [bosh-cli](https://bosh.io/docs/cli-v2.html) for interacting with BOSH.
 Version 2.0.1 and above.
 Please ensure the binary is installed as `bosh-cli` and not `bosh`.
+- [credhub cli](https://github.com/pivotal-cf/credhub-cli/releases/tag/1.0.0) for interacting with CredHub.
+It used to generate `kubeconfig`
 - [Ruby 2.3+](https://www.ruby-lang.org/en/downloads) required by the bosh-cli to deploy KuBOSH
 - [make](https://www.gnu.org/software/make) required by the bosh-cli to deploy KuBOSH
 - IaaS specific tools to create load balancers and firewall rules